MetPX/sarracenia/doc/wis_gts.rst

 By forwarding notifications on receipt, rather then having to service polls, one reduces overall load, eliminating the vast majority of read traffic.

+.. note: not clear at all that polling traffic is significant from this example. am I wrong, is the example wrong? dunno.
+FIXME.

-The savings in data transfer is significant in many cases.
-For example, in 2015, a German company began retrieving NWP outputs from the Canadian datamart using web-scraping (periodic polling of the directory) and when they transitioned to using the AMQP push method, the total bytes downloaded by they went from 90 Gbytes/day to 60 Gbytes per day for the same data being transferred.
+An analogous real-world example, in 2015, would be that of the German company that began retrieving NWP outputs from the Canadian datamart using web-scraping (periodic polling of the directory) and when they transitioned to using the AMQP push method, the total bytes downloaded by they went from 90 Gbytes/day to 60 Gbytes per day for the same data being transferred.
 30 GBytes/day was just (polling) information about whether new model run outputs were available.

 The requirements for a store and forward system: